cdapio/cdap/docs/developer-guide/source/intro.rst

 There are a number of significant challenges present in each of the frameworks mentioned above.
 To make the problem harder, the integration between these frameworks and the operability of the resulting application is itself a major challenge.

-Architecture comparison: building a log analytic application
+Architecture Comparison: Building a Log Analytic Application
 ============================================================
 Consider a problem of building a real­time log analytic application that takes access log from Apache™ servers and computes simple analyses on the logs—such as computing throughput per second, error rates, finding the top referral sites.

-Traditional database log analysis framework
+Traditional Database Log Analysis Framework
 -------------------------------------------
 A traditional architecture that is not based on *Apache™ Hadoop®* will involve using a log collector that gathers logs from different application servers and then writes to a database, either flat-file or relational.
 A reporting framework acts as the processing layer to crunch the log signals into meaningful statistics and information.